giladbbn2/Batch/README.md

 ## General

-Batch is a _Layer Oriented Programming_ system that enables the division of the business logic into externally controlled modules which can be loaded and unloaded in runtime.
+Batch is a _Layer Oriented Programming_ system that enables the division of the business logic into externally controlled modules which can be loaded and unloaded at runtime.
 The logical units are external dlls that are each loaded into a separate logical process and can be chained or either run in a long running blocking thread.

 In Batch terms each dll logical unit is called a __Foreman__ and it may run in two ways: